Assignment Short Stories

 This Site is Copyright Protected

-Solidus takes copyright seriously and will protect its copyright and that of others who have provided material (with permission) for this site.
+Martin P Wilson (trading as Solidus) takes copyright seriously and will protect its copyright and that of others who have provided material (with permission) for this site.
 Bear in mind that copyright covers not just the visible site but the underlying code that produces that view.
 All content on this site is therefore copyright with all the appropriate protection.

 Copyright Explained